 The study of long-term governance builds upon existing fields.
 The most important of these include (1) public policy/policy process studies (e.g. Sabatier & Weible, 2018); (2) political philosophy and representations of future generations (e.g. Gonzalez-Ricoy and Gosseries, 2016); (3) political behavior and decision-making (e.g. Jones et al., 2005); and (4) governance and institutional fit (e.g. Young, 2009).

-For context, we will start with an overview of our research approach, before spelling out five underlying beliefs that crucially inform our approach.
+For context, we will start with an overview of our approach, before spelling out five crucial underlying beliefs.
 We conclude by outlining our current research directions.
 Figure 1 summarizes our research approach.

 - Overview of SI’s research approach

 - Building a well-coordinated longtermist policy community